MjelleLab/sMETASeq/README.md

 Sneak peek of the paper: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3525549

-##  sMETASeq comamnd line based pipeline
+#  sMETASeq command line pipeline

 This tutorial shows step-by-step how to generate a metagenomics and host small RNA count tables from small RNA sequencing data.
 The output of the pipeline is expression tables that can be further analyzed within a statistical framwork such as [R](https://www.r-project.org/).
 This command line based pipeline requires installation of several tools in addition to kraken2 and its database.
 We recommend install these dependencies using conda.
 Conda can be installed on Mac and Linux as shown below.